 - Store in the fridge for up to several months.

-If you need to make this hot sauce for yourself, don’t miss the Craft in Style Subscription Box for June 2019!
+If you need to make this hot sauce for yourself, don’t miss all of the tutorials!
+And if you want crafts like these delivered to your door every single month, check out the Craft in Style Subscription Box!